henriqueleite42/anvil/docs/docs/roadmap.md

 ## Parser

 Parse `.anv` files to `.anvp` files(_anvil processed files_).
-Theses files will be the resolved value of the `.anv` file, with all the standard rules that we apply to the schema.
+Theses files will be the resolved value of the `.anv` file, with all the standard rules that we apply to the schemas.

 ### Generator gRPC